 - Reduce the amount of food you feed your fish.

-- Have a Petbarn team member test your water, or purchase testing strips.
+- Have a Petbarn team member test your water for free, or purchase testing strips.
 High ammonia and nitrites would indicate excess food or waste.
 A 25% water change will bring down these levels until you can fix the problem.